shidhincr/shidhincr.github.com/source/_posts/2014-01-29-starting-verbalregex-dot-com-open-source-project.markdown

 - Angular
 - Yeoman
 ---

-`New Weekend, Another Open Source Project`

 On the other day, while exploring the Github repositories, this one grabbed my attention.

 [https://github.com/VerbalExpressions/JSVerbalExpressions](https://github.com/VerbalExpressions/JSVerbalExpressions)